junbl/beepboop/README.md

 To compile:

-    cargo build
+    cargo build --release

 If you have cargo installed, you can run with:

     cargo run [files]

-Otherwise, a binary is provided in `./target/debug`, which can be run with
+Otherwise, a binary is provided in `./target/release`, which can be run with

-    ./target/debug/beepboop [files]
+    ./target/release/beepboop [files]

 Beepboop code files can be found in the `code` folder.